trizen/sidef-book/syntax_and_semantics/matrices.md

-# Matrices
+# Multidimensional arrays

-In Sidef, matrices can be represented with 2-dimensional arrays:
+Multidimensional arrays can be defined as:

 ```ruby
 var A = [